 order dapoxetine online and where to buy priligy

-Why have a mammogram?
+Why have a diabetes test?

 Diabetes affects nearly 24 million people and is the seventh leading cause of death in the United States.
 A diagnosis of diabetes means that your body is either not producing or not using insulin as effectively as it should.
 Insulin, a hormone secreted by the pancreas, is used to convert sugar (glucose) into the energy your body needs.
 When you have diabetes, sugars build up in your blood stream.
 If left untreated, these elevated sugars can damage your heart, blood vessels, kidneys, nerves, and eyes.

 There are two primary forms of diabetes—type 1 and type 2.
 Five to 10 percent of people with diabetes have type 1, a form of the disease predominately found in children and young adults.
 Type 2, the most common form of diabetes, is usually diagnosed in adults, primarily in those older than age 55.
 However, because 80 percent of people with type 2 diabetes are overweight, as the rate of obesity has risen in children, so has the number of children who are diagnosed with type 2 diabetes.